hzi-braunschweig/SORMAS-Stats/src/README.md

 python3 manage.py runserver
 ```

-# Development Setup
+# Detailed Development Setup
 This guide shows how to prepare a clean development setup in detail.
-It was produced on a clean Ubuntu 20.04.1 LTS ("focal") installation and (with small adaptations) can be used for other Linux- / Unix-based operating systems as well.
+It was produced on a clean Ubuntu 20.04.1 LTS ("focal") installation and (with small adaptations)
+can be used for other Linux- / Unix-based operating systems as well.

 Install system packages for python, postgres and R:
 ```